 Graduating scholars of the Future Leader and Sports Scholarship programmes, and their family and friends are invited to an event to celebrate their achievements with the Chancellor, Vice-Chancellor and support staff.

-The celebrations will include time to mingle (snacks provided) from 4pm.
-Presentation of certificates to each scholar and an update of current achievements, followed by group photos from 4.30pm.
+The celebrations will include the presentation of certificates to each scholar and an update of current achievements, followed by group photos.